Enner Valencia: 2022–23 season

 He made a very strong start to the 2022–23 season with coach Jorge Jesus and recorded braces against Ümraniyespor, Kasımpaşa and Adana Demirspor in his first three matches of the season.
 On 15 January 2023, he also scored a brace against Gaziantep.

 On 9 October 2022, he scored his first hat-trick in a league match against Karagümrük in 2022–23 Süper Lig season and Fenerbahçe won the match 5–4 and on 29 January 2023, he scored 4 goals against Kasımpaşa and helped Fenerbahçe to a 5–1 victory.

 He also recorded braces against Konyaspor and Alanyaspor in the season.
 In total, Valencia scored 29 goals, becoming the top scorer in the Süper Lig.

-SC Internacional
+Internacional

 On 12 June 2023, Valencia signed a three-year contract with Série A club Internacional on a free transfer, signing with the Colorado club for three years.
-He made his debut for the team on July 9, starting in a 2-0 loss to Fluminense at Maracanã.
+He made his debut for the team on 9 July, starting in a 2–0 loss to Fluminense at Maracanã.
 The player had a rather discreet performance, without any shots on goal and was substituted at halftime.

-He scored his first goal for the club on August 1st, but couldn't prevent the comeback defeat of 2-1 to River Plate at Monumental de Nuñez, in a match valid for the Round of 16 of the Libertadores.
+He scored his first goal for the club on 1 August, but couldn't prevent the comeback defeat of 2–1 to River Plate at Monumental de Nuñez, in a match valid for the Round of 16 of the Libertadores.

-After advancing against River Plate, Internacional traveled to La Paz to face Bolívar in a quarter-final match of the Copa Libertadores.
+After advancing against River Plate, Internacional travelled to La Paz to face Bolívar in a quarter-final match of the Copa Libertadores.
 At the 16th minute of the game, Enner received a good pass from Alan Patrick and advanced alone against the Bolivian team's defenders, successfully finishing with a powerful and unstoppable shot into the lower right corner of the goalkeeper Lampe.
 The forward emerged as a hero in the Colorado's victory in high altitude, alongside Uruguayan goalkeeper Rochet, who made important saves.

 Return to Pachuca

 On 11 September 2025, Valencia joined Pachuca after leaving Internacional, beginning his second spell with the club.
+He departed the club in July 2026.

+Boca Juniors

+On 9 August 2026, Valencia signed for Argentine Primera División club Boca Juniors on a free transfer until 31 December 2027.

 International career

-After playing for the nation's under-22 team at the 2011 Pan American Games, Valencia made his debut for Ecuador on 12 February 2012 in a friendly against Honduras.
+After playing for the nation's under-22 team at the 2011 Pan American Games, Valencia made his debut for the Ecuador senior team on 12 February 2012 in a friendly against Honduras.